merzlab/QUICK-docs/docs/source/developer-guide.rst

 As of QUICK-21.03, there are 4 testlist files: testlist_short.txt, testlist_short_cuda.txt, testlist_full.txt, testlist_full_cuda.txt.
 The first and second contain short test lists that would be used for standard testing (i.e. by executing *make test* or *./runtest* commands) of quick/quick.MPI and quick.cuda/quick.cuda.MPI executables.
-The third and fourth are used for robust testing (i.e. by executing *make fulltest* or *./runtest --full* commands) which usually happens during CI.
+The third and fourth are used for robust testing (i.e. by executing *make fulltest* or *./runtest - -full* commands) which usually happens during CI.
 They have the following format:

 .. code-block:: none